 The company's diabetes group grew the most, generating $686 million in revenue, up 12.4% over the same time last year.

 Sales for the company's largest group, cardiovascular devices, rose by 6.1% to $3.1 billion.
-At the end of the quarter, the company announced the Food and Drug Administration approved its Affera system, which maps the heart and treats atrial fibrillation, a common heart arrhythmia, through radiofrequency ablation and pulsed field ablation in a single catheter.
+At the end of the quarter, the company announced the Food and Drug Administration approved its Affera system, which maps the heart and treats AFib, the most common sustained heart arrhythmia, through radiofrequency ablation and pulsed field ablation in a single catheter.
+The company sold every pulsed field ablation unit it had in Q2, Martha said.

 Medtronic's adjusted net profit rose to $1.26 per share, a cent higher than the adjusted net profit of $1.25 reported for the same quarter last year, beating expectations of analysts polled by Yahoo Finance by a penny per share.